andreasabel/inCode/entry/id/37.md

 If you feel inclined, or this post was particularly helpful for you, why not consider [supporting me on Patreon](https://www.patreon.com/justinle/overview), or a [BTC donation](bitcoin:3D7rmAYgbDnp4gp4rf22THsGt74fNucPDU)? :)

+[^1]: For some reason this runs pretty slowly if you use `runghc`/`runHaskell`,
+    but it runs in the blink of an eye when you actually compile it (and especially with optimizations on).
+The difference is pretty striking...and I don't really know what's going on here, to be honest.
+If anyone does know a good explanation, I'd love to hear it :)